ibm-cloud-docs/solution-tutorials/resource-sharing.md

 The console, the Terraform provider and the CLI all use the [IAM policy management API](/apidocs/iam-policy-management#create-policy) to create the policy.

 As a next step, with the authorization policy in place, an encrypted storage bucket using a {{site.data.keyword.keymanagementserviceshort}} root key could then be created.
-The following shows the Terraform code utilizing the resource[**ibm_cos_bucket**](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cos_bucket#example-usage-2).
+The following shows the Terraform code utilizing the resource[**ibm_cos_bucket**](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cos_bucket#example-usage-2){: external}.
 The attribute **key_protect** holds the CRN of the root key.

 ```hcl
 resource "ibm_cos_bucket" "cos_bucket" {